Summary and Schedule

 The actual schedule may vary slightly depending on the topics and exercises chosen by the instructor.

-This lesson uses JupyterLab and pandas to analyze and visualize data from an ecology dataset.
+This lesson uses Python to analyze and visualize data from an ecology dataset.
 It was adapted (and currently includes huge chunks of text lifted directly from) Data Management with SQL for Ecologists and covers similar material to Data Analysis and Visualization in Python for Ecologists.
 The idea was to create parallel lessons for SQL and Python for use by the Smithsonian Carpentries.

 Setup

-A command-line interface, or CLI, is an application that can run commands supplied as text.
+Once Miniforge is installed, you’re ready to set up the Python environment.
+You’ll need to use a command-line interface, or CLI, to do so.
+A CLI is an application that runs commands that are provided as text.
 Examples of command-line interfaces include the Windows command prompt and Unix shells, including bash.
 We’ll be using the CLI to install and run JupyterLab.

 Each operating system has one or more command-line interfaces available.
 We recommend using the following applications for this lesson:

-- Windows: Use the Anaconda Prompt, which was installed as part of Miniconda.
-You can find it by searching for Anaconda Prompt in the search box on the Windows toolbar.
+- Windows: Use the Miniforge Prompt, which was installed as part of Miniforge.
+You can find it by searching for Miniforge Prompt in the search box on the Windows toolbar.

 - macOS: Use the Terminal.
 You can find it in the Applications/Utilities folder or by searching for Terminal using Spotlight.

-Next we’ll create the lesson folder and download the data needed for the lesson:
+This lesson uses data files from the Portal Project Teaching Database.
+Here, we’ll create the lesson folder and download the files we need for the lesson.

 - Create a folder called python-ecology-lesson on your desktop

-- Create a folder called data inside the folder created in step 1
+- Create a folder called data inside the folder from step 1

 - Download the following files into the data folder: